Clifford-Yen/HerculesDoc/source/rst/input/inputFile.rst

 Basic rules
 ===========
-When you open a Hercules' input file, you will see lines like
+When you open a Hercules' parameter input file, you will see lines like

 .. code-block::